asahota778/Adv_NLP_Final_Project/README.md

 - **TF-IDF + Logistic Regression**: Statistical baseline achieves **58.16% accuracy** and **52.12% macro F1**

 **Key Finding**: The task is moderately challenging with clear technical distinctions between classes, but minority classes pose significant challenges.

+### Part 3: Learning Curves and Technique Comparison

+This part of the project focuses on analyzing the model's learning behavior and comparing different training strategies to understand their effectiveness, especially in data-scarce scenarios.

+#### Learning Curve Analysis

+* **Objective**: To understand how the model's performance improves as the amount of training data increases.
+* **Summary**: Using the best hyperparameters found previously, a learning curve analysis is conducted.
+The model is trained on progressively larger subsets of the data (from 1% to 100%).
+The results are plotted to visualize how accuracy and F1-score scale with training set size, helping to diagnose whether the model suffers from high bias (underfitting) or high variance (overfitting).

+#### Technique Comparison

+* **Objective**: To compare the effectiveness of different training strategies, especially in low-resource scenarios.
+* **Summary**: This experiment compares three distinct training techniques:
+   1. **Few-shot Learning**: Training a model on a minimal, balanced dataset of just 32 samples.
+   2. **Pseudo-labeling**: Using the few-shot model to generate labels for a larger, unlabeled dataset and then retraining on the combined data.
+   3. **Standard Supervised Training**: Training a model on a larger, fully labeled dataset to serve as a baseline for comparison.

+### Part 4: Model Optimization and Performance Comparison

+This part focuses on creating a more efficient version of the best-performing model and conducting a detailed comparison of its performance, speed, and size against the original.

+#### Model Distillation & Quantization

+* **Objective**: To create a smaller, faster version of the best model while minimizing the impact on performance.
+* **Summary**: The best-performing `SetFit` model is designated as the "teacher" to train a smaller `DistilBERT` "student" model through **knowledge distillation**.
+This process transfers the teacher's learned knowledge to the more compact student architecture.
+The student model is then further compressed using **quantization**, which reduces its memory footprint and can accelerate inference.

+#### Performance and Speed Comparison

+* **Objective**: To quantify the trade-offs between the original model and the optimized student model.
+* **Key Results**:
+   * The distilled student model is **2.0x faster** during inference and **39% smaller** in size (255.4 MB vs. the teacher's 417.7 MB).
+   * This efficiency gain comes at a cost to performance, with the student's accuracy dropping by 10 percentage points from 61.0% to 51.0%.
+* **Key Finding**: Knowledge distillation successfully produces a significantly more efficient model suitable for production environments, but it highlights the classic trade-off between computational cost and predictive accuracy.